 How Brexit may affect your application to study at Bath

-As we approach the triggering of Article 50 and the start of negotiations, we know you may have questions about your current or future application to study with us as the UK prepares to leave the European Union.
+Following the triggering of Article 50 and ahead of the start of negotiations, we know you may have questions about your current or future application to study with us as the UK prepares to leave the European Union.
 We want to reassure you that our international outlook, the quality of our staff, and the excellence of our research and teaching have not changed.
 30% of our students are from outside the UK, and we have over 100 nationalities represented on campus.
 We remain committed to being a truly international centre of excellence.
 (Updated 21 March 2017)

 Fee status for EU and EEA nationals